Barcelona Gay Travel

 The Sagrada Familia

-On many visitor’s lists is the world-famous Sagrada Familia.
+The world-famous Sagrada Familia is on many visitor’s must-see list.
 Get there at sunrise to beat the tourists!
 It’s beautiful to see the sun’s reflection early in the morning.
 The experience of waiting in line to go inside gets mixed reviews.
 Some prefer to only view the outside, which is what I did.

 Barcelona Gay Beaches